chaos-mesh/rfcs/text/2021-09-27-refine-error-handling.md

    ```

    Then the user will be able to use `errors.As` to extract the `ErrNotFound`
    error, and get the `File` field.

-   A new pub type of an error should be created carefully, if you don't think the
-   field will be useful for error handling, you should not create a new type, and a
+However, you should think **carefully**
+   whether this field is necessary for the caller to handle the error.
+In former
+   example, including the `File` in the error is really a **bad** case:

+   1. The caller actually know the file.
+It doesn't provide more information.
+   2. The caller don't need to know the file to handle the error in most cases.

-   simple error variable with wrap is prefered, e.g.
+   In this case, a simple error variable with wrap is prefered, e.g.

    ```go
    var ErrNotFound = errors.New("not found")